US, Saudi Arabia call for warring sides in Sudan to extend ‘imperfect’ cease-fire

 The fighting broke out in mid-April between the military and the powerful RSF.
 Both military chief Gen. Abdel-Fattah Burhan and RSF leader Gen. Mohammed Hamdan Dagalo led the 2021 coup that removed the Western-backed government of Prime Minister Abdalla Hamdok.

-It turned Khartoum and the adjacent city of Omdurman into a battleground.
-The clashes also spread elsewhere in the country, including the war-wracked Darfur region.

 The conflict has killed hundreds of people, wounded thousands and pushed the country to near collapse.
-It forced more than 1.3 million out of their homes to safer areas inside Sudan, or to neighboring nations.
+It has forced nearly 1.4 million people out of their homes to safer areas inside Sudan, or to neighboring nations, according to the U.N. migration agency.

-Residents reported renewed sporadic clashes Sunday in parts of Omdurman, where the army’s aircraft were seen flying over the city.
+Residents reported renewed sporadic clashes Sunday in parts of the capital’s adjacent city, Omdurman, where the army’s aircraft were seen flying over the city.
 Fighting was also reported in al-Fasher, the provincial capital of North Darfur.

+In a separate statement, the U.S. and Saudi Arabia accused both the military and the RSF of violating the cease-fire, saying that such violations “significantly impeded delivery of humanitarian assistance and restoration of essential services.”

+The statement mentioned airstrikes by the military including one that reportedly killed at least two people Saturday in Khartoum.
+The RSF also continued to occupy civilian homes, private businesses, and public buildings, and loot some residences.

+“Both parties have told facilitators their goal is de-escalation to facilitate humanitarian assistance and essential repairs, yet both parties are posturing for further escalation,” the statement said.

-The conflict has come to a stalemate as neither side has been able to deliver a decisive blow to the other after more than five weeks of fighting.
+The conflict has come to a stalemate as neither side has been able to deliver a decisive blow to the other after six weeks of fighting.

-In the first two weeks of the war, army airstrikes targeted RSF camps in and outside the capital, stripping the paramilitary force from its bases.
+In the first two weeks of the war, army airstrikes targeted RSF camps in and outside the capital, crippling the paramilitary force’s bases.
 That forced the RSF to deploy in densely populated areas, where they seized people’s houses and other property, and are using them as cover against the military’s airstrikes.

 The detention of Dr. Alaa Eldin Awad Nogoud, a prominent surgeon and pro-democracy activist, in Omdurman caused an uproar in the country, with medical and rights groups in and outside of Sudan demanding his release.